Victoriabrl/GreenBite---GREEN-IT-/README.md

 - RBAC
 - change js var to let
 - about us page in header next to profile
+- see all your products as a vendor
-- vendors page (vif role=vendor) to see all offers and delete them
+- see all your orders as a user